IrishMarineInstitute/dm/html/services.md

 ### Performance Co Pilot
 These are links used by [vector](//vector.sysadmin.dm.marine.ie) in the [monitoring dashboard](//dashboard.sysadmin.dm.marine.ie)

 Each is a haproxy configuration to the corresponding backend service (pcp-web).
-Unfortunately pcp won't install on the new dmdock0* servers
+Note we are not installing pcp on the new dmdock0* servers (no ubuntu package)

 | Service Name | Link | Notes |
 |  ----        |----- | ----- |